genuinetools/img/README.md

 ## Getting Started

-Img can be installed on any Linux distribution, or run via Docker on Windows or Mac.
+Img can be installed directly Linux, or run via Docker on Windows or Mac.
 Img requires [runc](https://github.com/opencontainers/runc) and thus only supports Linux natively.

 ### Run in Docker

 A prebuilt docker image is provided to run img via Docker: `r.j3ss.co/img`.
-This image is configured to be executed as an unprivileged user with UID 1000 and it does not need `--privileged` since `img` v0.5.7, but please note the security options provided below.
+This image is configured to be executed as an unprivileged user with UID 1000 and it does not need `--privileged` since `img` v0.5.7, but please note the [security options](#docker-security-options) provided below.

 #### Example Build